Botswana Television: History

 The children's programme "Mantlwaneng" was a leading part of a fledgling BTV when it launched.
 Its child stars, Marang Molosiwa, Rea Kopi, Phenyo Mogampane and StaXx have gone onto careers based on this early experience.
 As of 2002, BTV had thirteen in-house productions, up from the beginning when it was limited mainly to the news.

 Although BTV produced a heavy amount of local content, within a few years from its launch, its airtime had reduced.
 In 2004, marketing director Mpho Kgosidintsi said that it was cheaper to buy foreign programming rather than producing local programming.
 In 2005 alone, the government had paid P7.5 million in acquiring such content and P1.5 million in producing local content.
 For a package of 260 episodes of The Bold and the Beautiful, BTV paid P1.500 per episode, as opposed to a documentary by a local production house that cost P8.000.
 Programming that lasted more than one or two seasons was more expensive by the minute.
 With film and television production standards still considered "infantile", BTV rejected the screening of the 13-episode drama series Flat 101, which was eventually picked up by GBC TV.

 BTV slowly removed some foreign programmes in order to try to improve its image as a broadcaster delivering Botswanan content.
 In early 2008, the channel ceased simulcasting BBC World overnight.
 The lack of quality local content and the monopoly imposed by the state forced Batswana to lure away from the channel and watch South African terrestrial networks using Philibao satellite receivers.
 The removal of some popular international programmes such as Dr. Phil, The Oprah Winfrey Show, Passions and WWE Raw, as well as football, infuriated the viewers, while others saw that such acts hampered BTV's development.

 It was announced in 2009 that BTV would air the sequel of the local drama Re Bina Mmogo, whose first season aired in 2005.
 Shooting was held in September and October 2009, with the aim of premiering in early 2010.

 Botswana Television started its new offer of channels on October 2, 2022.
 The change coincided with the switch-off of analogue terrestrial signals in the country.
 The new channels are BTV 1 (entertainment), BTV 2 (education) and BTV News.
+On 29 September 2025, BTV and Radio Botswana started producing news bulletins in iKalanga, Naro, Sheiyei and Shekgalagari.